-Converting from degrees, minutes, and seconds is actually quite easy.
-Consider the latitude value 39° 25' 30".
-This value needs to be converted to use it in Voxler.
 There are 60 minutes in one degree and 3600 seconds in one degree.
-To convert minutes and seconds to decimal degrees, divide minutes by 60, divide seconds by 3600, and then add the results to obtain the decimal equivalent.
-Use the following formula to make the conversion:
+To convert DMS to decimal degrees, divide minutes by 60, divide seconds by 3600, and then add the results of both to the degrees value to obtain the decimal degrees:

 Decimal degrees = Degrees + (Minutes/60) + (Seconds/3600)